 The good news about Chapter 13 bankruptcy cases is that they can be flexible.
 If you agree to a payment plan‚ but have a major change in income‚ there are ways to petition the court to change your payment plan.
 Those can be granted.

-But if you fudge the numbers or otherwise break the court’s rules‚ you can not only have your petition rejected‚ but you can face the possibility of bankruptcy fraud charges in Los Angeles.
+But if you fudge the numbers or otherwise break the court’s rules‚ you can not only have your petition rejected‚ but you can face the possibility of bankruptcy fraud charges in Woodland Hills.
 This can lead to serious prison time‚ if convicted.
 It can also derail the bankruptcy process.

-This is why hiring an experienced Los Angeles bankruptcy lawyer is so critical.
+This is why hiring an experienced Woodland Hills bankruptcy lawyer is so critical.
 Without experience on your side‚ these mistakes can hurt your situation.
 This family‚ which has lost income‚ will now be stretched even thinner because of a poor move.
 Avoid these mistakes and use bankruptcy laws for all the benefits they can provide.
 They are designed to aid consumers‚ not hurt them.